How to Apply for and Use a Credit Card in Singapore

 The benefits of a credit card are best enjoyed when you use it responsibly.
 Understand and plan your payments to use your newfound purchasing power wisely.

-- This is also known as credit card interest.
-You are subjected to interest rates when you fail to pay your bills in full, which can get expensive in the long run.
+This is also known as credit card interest, which you’ll be subjected to if you fail to pay your bills in full.
+Make every effort to avoid this, since it can get expensive in the long run.

-- You incur this when you fail to pay your credit card by the due date.
+Always take note of the due date so you can avoid paying late fees, as it can hurt your credit score.
 Some banks allow a 1-day grace period considering that some payment methods, like cheques, take some time to process.
-Avoid late fees at all costs since this can hurt your credit score.

 Foreign Transaction Fee